Integration tests with Docker

 DEPLOYMENT_DIR variable is already defined in the Docker file from Adam and we can easily use it to add our application (the

 sample.war) to the TomEE instance that is running in the Docker container.
 The only important point is that the war is in the same folder as the Docker file when you build the image file.
 When starting the container by hand you can easily map the internal port of the application server (8080) to any free port of your local system by adding a port mapping:

 After starting the containers in Docker we need to wait until the containers are started and the internal application is deployed.
 To do so we can write a small Java method that for example checks if a health-endpoint of the app can be reached.

 @AfterGroup) annotations to execute good before running the tests after and all tests are executed.
-Since we can start native progresses in Java a first implementation to run our integration tests the following code gives an idea how such functionality can be implemented in Java:
+Since we can start a native process in Java the following code gives an idea of how a first implementation to run our integration tests might look like:

 With this class, we already defined a full workflow to test the internals of the sample app on several application servers.
-The following diagramms gives an overview of the implemented steps:
+The following diagram gives an overview of the implemented steps:

 The future is testcontainers.org

 From my point of view, testcontainers is a very good library to implement such workflows today.
 The library contains APIs to create unit tests that need Docker containers at runtime.
 At the moment the library is limited to JUnit support and therefore TestNG is not supported.